 From the first moment of life, a child has the task of becoming adult.
-This task, which also is one for the parents, can be carried out because the child makes him/herself known as someone who will become adult.
-"From an early age, there is a desire, eagerness, or longing on the part of the child to be like an adult.
-This, child initiative to become adult resides in his willing ..."
-(42, 50).
-From this, it appears that willing fulfills a role, especially in the sense that it directs him/her to his/her destination of adulthood.
+This task, which also is one for the parent, can be carried out because the child makes himself known as someone who will become adult.
+"From an early age, there already is a desire, eagerness or longing on the part of the child to be like an adult.
+This child initiative to become adult resides in his willing ..." [in Afrikaans] (42, 50).
+From this it appears that willing fulfills a particular role especially in the sense that it directs the him to his destination of adulthood.

-According to Garbers (26, 413), willing shows a three-fold structure of moments of striving, choice. and decision.
-He stresses the direction-giving, and goal-setting character of willing, and describes it as "the active striving to realize a goal" (26, 413).
-With reference to the work of Van der Merwe (47), Sonnekus (39, 10) says the following regarding the phenomenon of child willing: "Willing is basically a mode of manifestation of intentionality and, as such, is an initiative to action and, thus, to learning and becoming.
-This initiative is focused on attaining a goal and, thus is direction-giving and points to the future.
-Further, it implies a voluntary, personal decision, whose origin contains an emotional readiness for taking initiative and participating which, in its actualization, is characterized by a quality of knowing, which results in an accord as a willed assent and, therefore, as a normative decision".
+According to Garbers (26, 413), willing shows a three-fold structure of moments of striving, choice and decision.
+He stresses the direction-giving and goal-setting character of willing and describes it as "the active striving to realize a goal" (26, 413).
+With reference to the work of Van der Merwe (47), Sonnekus [in Afrikaans] (39, 10) says the following regarding the phenomenon of child willing: "Willing basically is a mode of manifestation of intentionality and as such is an initiative to action and thus to learning and becoming.
+This initiative is focused on attaining a goal and therefore is direction-giving in nature and, therefore, points to the future.
+Further, it implies a voluntary, personal decision whose origin contains an emotional readiness for taking initiative and participate, which in its actualization is characterized by a quality of knowing that results in an accord as a willed assent and, therefore, as a normative decision".

-Although the initiative for the child's becoming adult resides in his/her willing itself, it cannot be actualized outside educating.
-Thus, it is especially through affective educating that the child is supported to a willing readiness to experience his/her world and, in doing so, to come to know it.
-Without now showing connections already made, it still is mentioned that the direction and goal of the psychic life, initiated by experiencing, is directed by the child's willing.
-From this it seems that willing is at the basis of the child's learning activity, and it also determines the direction of his/her becoming.
-Becoming and learning and, thus, personal actualization are not to be realized if they are not initiated and guided by the child's willing.
+Although the initiative for the child's becoming adult resides in his willing itself, it cannot be actualized outside of education.
+Thus, it is especially through affective educating that the child is supported to a willing readiness to experience his world and in doing so to come to know it.
+Without now showing connections already made, it still can be mentioned that the direction and goal of the psychic life initiated by experiencing is determined by the child's willing.
+From this it seems that willing is at the basis of the child's learning activity and that it also determines the direction of his becoming.
+Becoming and learning and thus personal actualization are not to be realized if they are not initiated and guided by the child's willing.

-1.3.2.3 Lived experiencing
+1.3.2.3 Lived-experiencing

-As indicated, experiencing is the activity by which a person becomes involved with reality and, as it were, lives it.
-The experiencing of reality, as that which universally appears to him/her, also is simultaneously lived experienced.
-This implies that sense and meaning are given to that which is experienced, and, in this way, it acquires a personal color.
-What the child experience is equiprimordially lived experience, and childlike lived experiencing is essentially congealed experiencing, according to Van der Stoep (8, 44).
-Through lived experiencing, an experience is preserved (42, 52) because lived experiencing congeals the experience, and it is added to the child's possessed experience.
-Thus, lived experiencing is viewed as a way of giving meaning to the world (38, 22).
+As already indicated, experiencing is the activity by which a person becomes involved in reality and, as it were, lives it.
+The experiencing of reality as that which universally appears to him also simultaneously is lived-experienced.
+This implies that sense and meaning are given to that which is experienced and in this way it acquires a personal color.
+What the child experiences equiprimordially is lived-experienced and childlike livedexperiencing essentially is congealed experiencing according to Van der Stoep (8, 44).
+Through lived-experiencing an experience is preserved (42, 52) because lived-experiencing congeals the experience and it is added to the child's possessed experience.
+Thus, lived-experiencing is viewed as a way of giving meaning to the world (38, 22).

-There is a relationship between experiencing and lived experiencing to be indicated and, thus, it is necessary to attend in greater detail to the structure of lived experiencing as such.
-In this connection, the view of Sonnekus (38, 23) is relied on, where he describes lived experiencing as the intentionally determined, subjective, personal (pathic-normative) position taken by a person as totality-in-function in his communication with reality.
+There is a particular relationship between experiencing and livedexperiencing to be indicated and thus it is necessary to attend in greater detail to the structure of lived-experiencing as such.
+In this connection, the view of Sonnekus (38, 23) is relied on where he describes lived-experiencing as the intentionally determined, subjective, personal (pathic-normative) position taken by a person as totality-in-function in his communication with reality.